Saliya Upul Aladeniya

-Captain Samarakoon Wasala Mudiyanselage Saliya Upul Aladeniya, PWV, SLRS (in Sinhalese: කපිතාන් සාලිය උපුල් අලදෙනිය; 1 March 1963 – 11 June 1990) was a Sri Lankan soldier and the second recipient of the Parama Weera Vibhushanaya, Sri Lanka's highest wartime award for valor.
+Captain Samarakoon Wasala Mudiyanselage Saliya Upul Aladeniya, PWV, SLSR (in Sinhalese: කපිතාන් සාලිය උපුල් අලදෙනිය; 1 March 1963 – 11 June 1990) was a Sri Lankan soldier and the second recipient of the Parama Weera Vibhushanaya, Sri Lanka's highest wartime award for valor.
 He was commanding the small army detachment at Kokavil; when it was surrounded he refused to abandon the injured and fought until they were overrun by the Liberation Tigers of Tamil Eelam (LTTE).

 Early life

 Born in Kandy, his father was a planter in the State Plantations Corporation and a captain in the Ceylon Volunteer Force.
 He had two siblings.
 Educated at Trinity College Kandy, he worked in a small estate owned by his family.

 Military service

 He joined the Sri Lanka Army in 1989 as a volunteer officer.
 Following a short commissioning course at the Sri Lanka Military Academy, he was commissioned as second lieutenant in the 2nd (V) Battalion, Sri Lanka Sinha Regiment.
 He served with the battalion in Nuwara Eliya during the later stages of the 1987–1989 JVP insurrection.
 He was later transferred to the 3rd (V) Battalion, Sinha Regiment and was attached to the A company.